Pabsilon/PracticasSO/README.md

-# Practicas SO
+# Operative Systems assignments
+Taught by José Ignacio Gómez
+FDI UCM
-Curso 2015-2016
+Year 2015-2016

-Starting work on Practica 4, a simple keyboard driver.

-Finished Practica 3, a c-written processor scheduler comparer.
-Some optional parts added.
+Work by Pablo Mac-Veigh and Marina Jiménez

+#Practica 1
+C-written .tar tool, command based.
+Doesn't really follow common standards, used to get familiar with C.

+#Practica 2
-Finished Practica 2, a fuse-based FileSystem where we had to implement the unlink and read functions.
+Fuse-bases filesystem where we had to implement the unlink and read functions.

-Finished Practica 1, a c-written .tar line based tool, wich doesn't follow standards.
+#Practica 3
+C-written task scheduler comparer.
+Some additional options added.

+#Practica 4
+Simple I/O keyboard driver.
+Flases the led lights on the keyboard when using the mouse.